sensu/sensu-docs/content/sensu-go/6.3/observability-pipeline/observe-entities/_index.md

 Agent entities are monitoring agents that are installed and run on every system that needs to be observed or monitored.
 The agent entity registers the system with the Sensu backend service, sends keepalive messages (the Sensu heartbeat mechanism), and executes observability checks.

-Each entity is a member of one or more `subscriptions`: a list of roles and responsibilities assigned to the agent entity (e.g. a webserver or a database).
+Each entity is a member of one or more `subscriptions`: a list of roles and responsibilities assigned to the agent entity (for example, a webserver or a database).
 Sensu entities "subscribe" to (or watch for) check requests published by the Sensu backend (via the Sensu transport), execute the corresponding requests locally, and publish the results of the check back to the transport (to be processed by a Sensu backend).

 This example shows an agent entity resource definition: